ARK Game.ini Generator

 How much your Crafting Skill amplifies Custom Recipes when you craft them.
 Higher = high-Crafting-Skill players make dramatically better consumables.

 Quality of items from beacon drops (the colored beams of light).
-1.5× to 2× is a common bump for PvE servers where players want decent saddle blueprints without cave-diving.
+1.5× to 2× is a common bump for PvE servers wanting decent saddle blueprints without cave-diving.
+Practical ceiling is around 5 — past that, quality stops climbing.

 Automatically grants every engram as players level up, removing the engram point system.
 Casual-friendly — players don't need to plan their builds.
 Hardcore-unfriendly because engram-point planning is a real progression layer.